remind101/policies/privacy-policy.md

 We receive and store any information you knowingly enter on the Services, whether via computer, mobile phone, other wireless device, or that you provide to us in any other way.
 With your express consent, you may be able to upload, import or sync contact information from your mobile device (for example, from your address book) to Remind.
 This information may include Personal Information such as your name, phone numbers, email addresses, photographs, and, in certain circumstances, your school and/or district, class, group, club, team or Organization affiliation (which may be used to validate your account or to provide you with notifications via the Services from a teacher, school and/or district, class, group, club, team or affiliated Organization ("Notifications"), or any other information necessary for us to provide our Services.
 For under-13 users, we collect a name (first name and last initial), date of birth, district, school, class, email address and/or telephone number, and that under-13 user's parent's email address to provide notice to the parent regarding the Services.
 You may choose not to provide us with certain information, but then you may not be able to take advantage of many of our features.
 We use the Personal Information we receive about you to provide you with the Services and also for purposes such as:

-*   attempting to authenticate your identity,
+- attempting to authenticate your identity,
-*   responding to your requests for certain information,
+- responding to your requests for certain information,
-*   customizing the features that we make available to you,
+- customizing the features that we make available to you,
-*   suggesting relevant services or products for you to use,
+- suggesting relevant services or products for you to use,
-*   improving the Services and internal operations (including troubleshooting, testing, and analyzing usage),
+- improving the Services and internal operations (including troubleshooting, testing, and analyzing usage),
-*   communicating with you about new features,
+- communicating with you about new features,
-*   and, most importantly, protecting our users, sending emergency messages we are directed to send to you, and working towards making sure our Services are safer and more secure.
+- and, most importantly, protecting our users, sending emergency messages we are directed to send to you, and working towards making sure our Services are safer and more secure.

 You may modify or remove your Personal Information at any time by logging into your account and accessing features to edit your classes, groups, and/or account information.
-If an Organizer, Premium Organizer or a Verified Administrator uploads or adds information about you to your account, you may have to contact and work directly with that Organizer, Premium Organizer or Verified Administrator in order to modify or remove that information.
+If an Organizer or a Verified Administrator uploads or adds information about you to your account, you may have to contact and work directly with that Organizer or Verified Administrator in order to modify or remove that information.

 #### What this is saying